Limmud: Relationships with Orthodoxy in Britain

 The former London United Synagogue Beth Din's Head Dayan (rabbinic judge), Chanoch Ehrentreu, advised Orthodox rabbis not to attend Limmud Conference.
 However, in the UK many United Synagogue pulpit rabbis have attended Limmud.
 In December 2010 Rabbi Yitzchak Schochet of Mill Hill United Synagogue, who had been seen as a notable absentee and critic of Limmud, attended, took part in and taught at Limmud's 30th annual Conference.
 Following this he wrote on the synagogue's website: "upon return all I could ask myself was, 'where was I until now?'"

 Jonathan Sacks did not attend Limmud whilst being Chief Rabbi but attended when he was the head of Jews College.
-Sacks, when looking back on his rabbinate, considers Limmud to be one of the great successes of his time.
+Sacks, when looking back on his rabbinate, considered Limmud to be one of the great successes of his time.

 Controversy erupted again in 2013 when newly elected Chief Rabbi Ephraim Mirvis announced his decision to attend.
-Subsequently, a public notice signed by seven leading Orthodox rabbis including Dayan Chanoch Ehrentreu and Rabbi Avrohom Gurwicz was published in the Jewish Tribune, highly critical of pluralism and urged "God-fearing Jews" not to participate in Limmud.
+Subsequently, a public notice signed by seven leading Orthodox rabbis including Dayan Chanoch Ehrentreu and Rabbi Avrohom Gurwicz was published in the Jewish Tribune, highly critical of pluralism and urging "God-fearing Jews" not to participate in Limmud.
 This sparked condemnation by non-Charedi communal leaders, with Jewish Leadership Council chairman Mick Davis, Board of Deputies president Vivian Wineman and United Synagogue president Stephen Pack writing to The Jewish Chronicle, describing the statement as showing "a shocking failure of leadership".
 The Jewish Chronicle itself described the statement as "crass, ill-judged and ultimately self-defeating".
 Mirvis's attendance at the 2013 Limmud Conference was well received by fellow participants.
 At least nine other United Synagogue rabbis also attended the event.